"The Wings of Wind"

-The reduced size plan sets will be shipped out insured and placed in a shipping envelope for protection.
-We do not charge a handling fee, the shipping price is the cost required to send the plans.
-You may use personal checks (must clear both banks), US Postal Money Order, Certified Check, or Cashiers Check for payment purposes.
+The reduced size plan sets will be shipped out insured and placed in a padded shipping envelope for protection.
+You may use a personal check (must clear both banks), US Postal Money Order, Certified Check, or Cashiers Check for payment purposes.
 Note: Georgia residents must add 7% sales tax.

 Click on the PayPal image below to go to the PayPal website.
-Use "email@example.com" for the recipient ("To") e-mail address.
+Use "contact @ adamsaero .com" for the recipient ("To") e-mail address.
 Remember to add the appropriate shipping amount plus tax if applicable to the plans total.
 Please e-mail "klacea @ yahoo dot com" or call 404.219.7326 when you use PayPal, we have had issues with their notification process.

 Gene after first flight of his Turner T-40A/B at Mojave Airport, 1969.

 Gene Turner, the designer of the T-100D Mariah has had a passion for aviation ever since he was a young boy and that passion burned strong within until his very last days.
 At the time of his passing, he was an Authorized Flight Instructor, Aeronautical Engineer, A&P Mechanic, Author, and Publisher.
 Gene loved all things aviation related and could talk for hours about the subject without repeating himself.
 He was just amazing!